 The newer Rabbit, BIOGS 2.0, is a big hit, re-establishing Rabbit's strong position.

 Bricks-and-mortar retailers picking up the bunnyaires include Fry's Electronics, H.H.
 Gregg, and Boscov's.

 RabbitAirs are available at retail merchants in my home state of Texas, as well as Arizona, Illinois, California, Oregon, Georgia, Indiana, Nevada, Kentucky, Washington, Pennsylvania, and Ohio.

-While online sellers of the existing Rabbits are many, web merchants offering the relatively new and premium priced Rabbit Air MinusA2 SPA-780A model are scarce.
+While online sellers of the existing Rabbits are many, web merchants offering the premium priced Rabbit Air MinusA2 SPA-780A model are scarce.

-The company's website and Amazon.com store, and Overstock.com list the new hare-aire.
+The company's website and Amazon.com store, and Overstock.com list the hare-aire.

 Sales literature cites Clean Air Delivery Rates (CADR);